 - 1 tsp vanilla extract

-- Pre-heat the oven at 350°.
-Line a standard muffin pan with paper liners.
+- Pre-heat the oven to 375°.
+Line a standard muffin pan with 10 paper liners.

-- Separate the muffin mixture into the 12 muffins tin cups.
-Cook in the oven for 20-22 minutes.
+- Divide the batter in between the 10 muffin cups.
+Cook in the oven for 22 minutes.

 - When cooked, remove the muffins from the muffin pan and transfer to a cooling rack.